 We will prepare a new prescription for you within 3 working days, which can be collected from the medical centre.
-However if you wish your prescription to be collected by one of the local chemists, please indicate this on your repeat slip.
-In these circumstances, you can collect your prescription from the chemist you have chosen, but please allow more time for the chemist to make up your prescription.
+However if you wish your prescription to be collected by one of the local pharmacies, please indicate this on your repeat slip.
+In these circumstances, you can collect your prescription from the pharmacy you have chosen, but please allow up to 5 working days for the pharmacy to make up your prescription.

 Additionally, if you prefer, you can email your request to email@example.com.
 Or register to use our on-line request service (please ask the receptionist for details).

 You can order your repeat medication online and select a pharmacy of your choice for us to send your prescription to electronically.
 This can be any pharmacy – Just let us know the address & postcode and we can organise this for you.

 Please telephone to book an appointment at the surgery.

 If you have recently had some tests, then you can phone reception for your results.
 Please phone after 11am, when reception will have more time to deal with your enquiry.
 Please allow enough time for the results to come back.